geonetwork/doc/en/maintainer-guide/installing/index.rst

 Installing the application
 ##########################

+.. versionadded:: 3.2

+GeoNetwork requires a Java 8 environment (JRE) to be installed on your system.
+This must be done prior to installation.

 Before using |project_name| on your own computer, you need to install it.
 There is different ways to install |project_name|: